-The best time to change your name is after the honeymoon to change a name.
-Here's why: You'll need a copy of your marriage license as proof for a legal name change -- and most couples don't obtain this document until shortly before the wedding.
+The best time to change your name is after the honeymoon.
+Here's why: You'll need a copy of your marriage license as proof for a legal name change—and most couples don't obtain this document until shortly before the wedding.
 In the majority of cases, that won't allow time enough to change a name on a passport and other essential travel identification.
 Plus, a name change on a plane ticket could incur charges.
 Without a consistent name on all these documents, the bearer could be inconveniently detained.

 To legally change your name, you must notify the appropriate government agencies.
 In some states a Petition for Change of Name must be filed with the county or state Supreme Court, a birth certificate may have to be presented along with the marriage certificate, and a fee paid.
 If the court is satisfied with the petition, it will issue an order that authorizes the petitioner to assume the new name.
 If it is not approved, you may have to supply additional information.
 If you have questions, consult an attorney.